Jobs and Apprenticeships

 This website has a basic interests, skills and motivation quiz (called ‘Suits Me’), which will make some job suggestions based on your answers.
 It also has lots of information and videos about a wide range of different jobs that may be of interest.

-JED can only be accessed in school.
+-Via school computers.
 Students need to log in to a school computer, then click on the Start button in the bottom left corner of the desktop.
-Click on the shortcut marked ‘Choose JED profile’ then click on JED to access the programme.